Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 5. Health and Safety Essentials

-- First Aid Kit – Pack a compact first aid kit with essentials like bandages, pain relievers, and any personal medications you may need.
+- First Aid Kit – Carry a small first aid kit containing basic supplies such as bandages, pain relievers, and any of your own medications, if needed.

 6. Navigation Tools